-Should I buy a Dell XPS 13 or wait for the Surface Laptop?
+Surface Laptop vs Dell XPS 13: Should I buy an XPS 13 or a Surface Laptop?

 |Surface Laptop||Dell XPS 13|